daniellefranca96/reflective-chain-of-thoughts/README.md

 To summarize the steps:

-CoT - Step-by-step Analysis: Begin thinking about the first step to approach the goal.
+0.CoT - Step-by-step Analysis: Begin thinking about the first step to approach the goal.

-Starting  a new interaction: here we make a summary of all previous paths decided.
+1.Starting  a new interaction: here we make a summary of all previous paths decided.

-ToT - Expanding Thoughts: Consider different perspectives and potential paths related to this first step.
+2.ToT - Expanding Thoughts: Consider different perspectives and potential paths related to this first step.

-Deciding the Path: Decide the most promising path based on the different approaches.
+3.Deciding the Path: Decide the most promising path based on the different approaches.

-Progress Check: Evaluate if the decision brings us closer to the goal.
+4.Progress Check: Evaluate if the decision brings us closer to the goal.

-Goal Achievement Check:  This step is to evaluate if the expected result has been achieved.
+5.Goal Achievement Check:  This step is to evaluate if the expected result has been achieved.
 If not, you continue refining and developing your ideas.

-Loop Back: Based on the progress check, return to the CoT and repeat the process, adjusting as necessary.
+6.Loop Back: Based on the progress check, return to the CoT and repeat the process, adjusting as necessary.

 ## Running